utkarshg1/pydantic-with-ML/README.md

 ## License

-This project is licensed under the Apache License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License - see the [Apache License 2.0](LICENSE) file for details.

 ---